Samuel-K95/DSA_lab_sessions/README.md

 # DSA_lab_sessions
-These are sessions of lab.
+These are projects from our lab sessions.